apaganobeleno/webo/README.md

 ### WEBO

-The idea is to create an API development framework for __Golang__ with the following basic features as core:
+The idea is to create an simple API web development tool.

   - Routing
     - Route Definition      (GET/POST/PUT/DELETE) [+]